raini35/timetable-repo/README.md

    - Looked at over 100 designs for [design inspiration](/design-inspiration/) (folder contains the top 5 designs I found) on Dribbble, Instagram, Pinterest, etc.
    - Drew out wireframes and experimented with different layouts
    - Transferred drawings to images using Photoshop
-   - Adjust my learnings from previous step when needed
+   - Adjusted my learnings from previous step when needed

 3. **[~7 hours] Coding**
    - Created initial file structure for program
    - Worked on Calendar Component (majority of time was spent on here)
    - Worked on FeatureBar Component
    - Reformatted the code to make it more legible (re-write comments, move code into compartments when necessary, etc.)
-   - Bang my head on my keyboard because I couldn't figure out why the background of scrollbar wasn't transparent
+   - Banged my head on my keyboard because I couldn't figure out why the background of scrollbar wasn't transparent

 4. **[~3 hours] Creating README**
    - Looked over my notes to see what needed to be said